Laboratoř aplikované biochemie

 C) Functionalized and nanostructured surfaces

-Antimicrobial effects on various modified and functionalized materials are studied in collaboration with our colleagues from the Laboratory of Applied Plasma Physics, Institute of Physics.
+Antimicrobial effects on various modified and functionalized materials are studied in collaboration with our colleagues from the Laboratory of Applied Plasma Physics, Department of Physics.
 Furthermore, biocompatibility of the newly prepared surfaces for the growth of human cells is studied.
 It is important to mention, that we are entirely changing from the usually used cancer cell lines to primary human cells in this research field to better model the in vivo system.

 D) Gene expression regulation in tick life-stages